Here’s an account of my tour of New Zealand in 2010.

 Actually he’s cheering.
 He pulls into a drive a bit below me, hops out of his car and comes running up to pat me on the back.
 ‘Very good!
 Very good!
 You keep going all the way to the Duomo!’
 Well okay, that was sort of my plan anyway.
 So I hop on, he gives me a good shove and follows me up, running beside me and pumping his fists like its the final climb of the giro d’italia.

-I get to the summit, well a summit at least where the road forks and start up the less inclined path.
+I get to the summit, well a summit at least where the road forks to the left up a less inclined path.
 Martin, who has run down to his car and is now following me like he’s driving the support car at the giro calls out ‘no!
 To the duomo!’.
 Of course he’s point to the right fork in the road. which of course continues up at the same crazy incline.
 Well I guess I’m committed now.
 So I turned the bike towards the impossible donkey path.
 Somehow I managed the last few hundred meters which thankfully ended flat and at the duomo.

 When I finally get to the top there is Martin, running after me again.
 Looks like he just left his yellow fiat on the street ( it better have an awesome parking brake) to cheer me on the last little bit.